NewAlexandria/leadership_readme/data-science.md

 ### Layers

 Sometimes you will see any of these service or pipeline concepts organized into Physical, Logical, Integration, and Application layers.
+[Observability](/data-classification.html#data-observability) becomes implicit in this, as well.

 ## Data Services